 Our stock price has fluctuated in the past and may continue to be volatile in the future.
-From April 29, 2021 to March 11, 2022, the trading price of our common stock has fluctuated between a high of \$14.78 and a low of \$3.30 per share, closing at \$5.44 per share on March 11, 2022.
+From January 3, 2022 to December 30, 2022, the trading price of our common stock fluctuated between a high of \$7.75 and a low of \$1.78 per share, closing at \$2.68 per share on December 30, 2022.
 The market price of our common stock could continue to be subject to significant fluctuations.
 The price of our common stock may change in response to fluctuations in our results of operations in future periods and also may change in response to other factors, including factors specific to companies in our industry.
 As a result, our share price may experience significant volatility and may not necessarily reflect the value of our expected performance.
 Among other factors that could affect our stock price are:

-- changes in laws or regulations applicable to our industry or offerings; - speculation about our business in the press or investment community; - price and volume fluctuations in the overall stock market; - volatility in the market price and trading volume of companies in our industry or companies that investors consider comparable; - share price and volume fluctuations attributable to inconsistent trading levels of our common stock; - our ability to protect our intellectual property and other proprietary rights and to avoid infringement, misappropriation or violation of the intellectual property and other proprietary rights of third parties or claims by third parties of such infringement, misappropriation or violation; - sales of our common stock by us or our principal stockholders, officers and directors; - the expiration of contractual lock-up agreements; - the sustainability of an active trading market for our common stock; - success of competitive products or services; - the public's response to press releases or other public announcements by us or others, including our filings with the SEC, announcements relating to litigation or significant changes in our key personnel; - the effectiveness of our internal controls over financial reporting; - changes in our capital structure, such as future issuances of debt or equity securities; - our entry into new markets; - tax developments in the U.S. or other markets; - strategic actions by us or our competitors, such as acquisitions or restructurings; and - changes in accounting principles.
+- changes in laws or regulations applicable to our industry or offerings; - speculation about our business in the press or investment community; - price and volume fluctuations in the overall stock market; - volatility in the market price and trading volume of companies in our industry or companies that investors consider comparable; - share price and volume fluctuations attributable to inconsistent trading levels of our common stock; - our ability to protect our intellectual property and other proprietary rights and to avoid infringement, misappropriation or violation of the intellectual property and other proprietary rights of third parties or claims by third parties of such infringement, misappropriation or violation; - sales of our common stock by us or our principal stockholders, officers and directors; - the sustainability of an active trading market for our common stock; - success of competitive products or services; - the public's response to press releases or other public announcements by us or others, including our filings with the SEC, announcements relating to litigation or significant changes in our key personnel; - the effectiveness of our internal controls over financial reporting; - changes in our capital structure, such as future issuances of debt or equity securities; - our entry into new markets; - tax developments in the U.S. or other markets; - strategic actions by us or our competitors, such as acquisitions or restructurings; and - changes in accounting principles.